 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 It was only a couple of years ago that I would see quinoa on the shelf of the grocery store and had absolutely no idea what it even was!
-Quinoa (keen-wah) is a fantastic, gluten free food.
-Many health experts are touting quinoa as a grain, but it actually a grain-like plant that is known for it’s edible seeds….which are actually what you consume when you eat quinoa.
+Quinoa (keen-wah) is fantastic, gluten-free food.
+Many health experts are touting quinoa as a grain, but it actually a grain-like plant that is known for its edible seeds….which are actually what you consume when you eat it.
 The quinoa plant is actually closely related to beets and spinach.

 This pseudo-grain has some great benefits such as: